st01k/ddl-tools/README.md

 # ddl-tools

-This is an electron application used to handle .ddl and .und files for presentation and export.
+This is an electron application used to handle DDL config files for Johnson Controls Metasys hardware.
+It extracts data needed for Osprey's N1 collection from the source file, presents it in an organized and searchable manner, and exports it to a pre-defined format that might be used for import into Osprey.

 ## To Use